MailTape/MailTape-v1/_posts/2017-02-26-Sarathy-Korwar.md

 guestPic: guestPic249.jpg
 fbPic: fbPic249.jpg
 musiColor: musiColor249.png
+description: >-
+  This morning, transcend borders with mantras, untethered saxophones, keys, and an insistent groove from our guest, percussionist and composer, Sarathy Korwar.
 ---
 <p id="introduction">This morning, transcend borders with mantras, untethered saxophones, keys, and an insistent groove from our guest, percussionist and composer, [Sarathy Korwar](http://www.sarathykorwar.com/).</p>